skim7713/skim7713.github.io/research.md

 **Working Papers**
    - "Authoritarian Nostalgia.''
 In *Encyclopedia of Authoritarianism* edited by Thomas Ambrosio and Stephen Hall.
 Edward Elgar Publishing.
+   - "Prejudice and Protest: The Long-term Effects of Ethnic Discrimination on Anti-China Protest in Indonesia." with Yujeong Yang.
+   - "Did You Miss Me?
+The Use of Nostalgic Images of Former Dictators in the Media." with Hyein Ko
    - "Right in the Past, Left in the Present?: Ideological Orientation and Political Nostalgia."
    - "Nationalist Legacies and Authoritarian Retention."
    - "Authoritarian Nostalgia and Partisan Attachment." with Sunkyoung Park.
-   - "Did You Miss Me?
-The Use of Nostalgic Images of Former Dictators in the Media." with Hyein Ko

 ----------------------